 Math 105, 106, 110, 135, 136, 140, 397, 495, and 499 will not count towards the Mathematics major or minor.

 Mathematics majors and minors who desire secondary certificates and/or middle school and area teaching endorsements should apply to the Teacher Education Program in their sophomore year.
 Those students should also refer to the Educational Studies curriculum description in this Catalog and the Teacher Education Handbook (http://www.iwu.edu/edstudies/handbooks/) for further information.

-The Department of Mathematics and Computer Science maintains four computer labs.
+The Department of Mathematics maintains two computer labs.
 A Mathematics Learning Center (MLC) is also maintained throughout the academic year.
 It is staffed with student assistants under faculty supervision and is open to students enrolled in most first-year courses.